JellyJollyTeam/JellyJollyOpenshiftDistribution/README.md

     http://<your-app-name>-<your-namespace>.rhcloud.com/install

-Fill the table on your website to make it work.
+Fill in the table on your website to make it work.

 That's it, you can now checkout your Jelly Jolly at: